open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 Optional arguments:

-- A `Setter` to set a propagation key/value pair every time it is invoked.
+- A `Setter` to set a propagation key/value pair.
+It might be invoked multiple times in order to set multiple pairs.
   This is an additional argument that languages are free to define to help inject data into the carrier.

 #### Setter argument